 The Nubble Lighthouse, specially lit for the holidays, is a beautiful sight to see.
 Kennebunkport has "Christmas Prelude" in early December.
 Ogunquit celebrates "Christmas By the Sea" from December 9-11.
 The Kittery Outlets have special "Holiday Outlet Sales".
 These are just a few of the many activities taking place in December.

-Or, you can come to Ogunquit for a weekend and take a break from all the running around.
+Or, you can come to Ogunquit and take a break from all the running around.
 Read a book.
 Play Scrabble.
 Enjoy the hot tub and Turkish steam room.
-Schedule an in-room massage.
-Chill out and relax in front of the fireplace.
+Schedule a massage right down the road.
 Bears hibernate in winter for a reason.
 You might want to do the same.

 5. The weather's better than you might expect.

-When we bought the Beauport Inn (five years ago this February), Linda invited her family to visit.
+When we bought the Beauport Inn, Linda invited her family to visit.
 "Maine?
 It's too cold there in the winter", they said.
 All except Linda's 92-year-old mother, Edith, who lived in Queens, New York.
 She just laughed.
 "It's not that cold."
 And she was right.

 Mention "Maine" and people think "snow".
 But the southern coast is tempered by the ocean, so the weather's usually not bad at all.
 We got less snow last winter than Boston, or our previous hometown in Connecticut.
 We often saw days when winter temperatures in New York were lower than Ogunquit's.